OfficeDev/office-js-docs-pr/reference/excel/tablecollection.md

-# TableCollection Object (JavaScript API for Excel)
+# TableCollection object (JavaScript API for Excel)

 Represents a collection of all the tables that are part of the workbook.